linux-lock/bpflock/README.md

 bpflock combines multiple bpf programs to strength Linux security.
 By restricting access to a various range of Linux features, bpflock is able to reduce the attack surface and block some well known attack techniques.

-Only programs like systemd, container managers and other containers/programs that run in the host [pid namespace](https://man7.org/linux/man-pages/man7/namespaces.7.html) will be able to access those features.
-Containers that run on their own namespace will be restricted or completely blocked.
-The restriction will be augmented in the future to perform per cgroupv2 filtering.
+Only programs like container managers, systemd and other containers/programs that run in the host [pid namespace](https://man7.org/linux/man-pages/man7/namespaces.7.html) may be able to access those features, containers that run on their own namespace will be restricted.
+If bpflock bpf programs run under a deny permission model then all programs/containers will be denied access even privileged ones.

 bpflock protects Linux machines using a system wide approach taking advantage of [Linux Security Modules + BPF](https://www.kernel.org/doc/html/latest/bpf/bpf_lsm.html).

-Notes:
+The permission model will be augmented soon to include per cgroupv2 filtering.

+Architecture and Security design notes:
 - bpflock is not a mandatory access control labeling solution, and it does not intent to replace [AppArmor](https://apparmor.net/), [SELinux](https://github.com/SELinuxProject/selinux), and other MAC solutions.
+- bpflock offers multiple small bpf programs that can be reused in multiple contexts from Cloud Native deployments to Linux IoT devices.
 - bpflock is able to restrict root to access certain Linux features, however it does not protect against evil root users that can disable it.

 ## 1.1 Security features